Permission is granted to make and distribute

 enjoy Halloween as I did when I was a child.

-Thank you for showing that there are people concerned with
+Thank you for showing that there are people

 I absolutely loved your article!
 I am really surprised that it's several years old, because the subject is so fresh in my mind.
 I found out the other day that several of the elementary schools in our area do not let the children dress up anymore.
 A friend of mine whose daughter attends one of the schools, said that her daughter was so disappointed that she didn't even want to bother dressing up to go trick or treating.
 I was so saddened to hear that!
 I have always loved this holiday, and I too have wonderful memories of Halloween's past.
 Picking out a costume, school parties, trick or treating, and helping my Grandmother make goodie bags (sandwich bags with peanut butter kisses, bubble gum and dum dums!) in anticipation for the night.